 Aqua Kyoto, Soho

 Why: The seductive interiors and high-quality Japanese fare are enough to lure the crowds into Aqua Kyoto any day of the week, but the restaurant makes for a particularly attractive New Year’s Eve venue.
 Typical dishes might include wagyu sirloin beef, soft-shell crab tempura and robata dishes, and it usually hosts a DJ for guests to party the night away to.
 If you're planning on going all-out this year, try to secure one of the limited tables on the heated, covered outside terrace for views of London's best unofficial fireworks displays that pop up all over the place.

 Mercer Roof Terrace, City

-Why: Home to cracking views of the City, Mercer Roof Terrace is an enticing option when it comes to picking an NYE London venue.
-Last year, the restaurant offered a sumptuous five-course feast, which included a glass of Champagne plus dishes such as egg yolk ravioli with watercress veloute or Josper roasted beef fillet with baby gem lettuce, celeriac puree, girolle mushroom, bone marrow and a truffle jus.
-We can't wait to see what the team come up with for 2021.
+Why: Home to cracking views of the City, Mercer Roof Terrace is an enticing option when it comes to picking a NYE London venue.
+This year, it's offering a sumptuous five-course feast, including a glass of Champagne, with dishes such as a Hereford beef fillet with lobster croquette, caramelized parsnip and port jus, Somerset brie with panettoni and fig chutney, and chocolate and clementine gateau with clementine sorbet.